Zinnith/ProjectManagementApplication/README.md

 💳 Razorpay (or other payment gateway)
 A payment processing platform used to integrate secure online payments into your project management system.

-currenty on working - side project
+currenty os working - side project